|

 1989, in preparation for Kelham's seventy-fifth anniversary celebration,

-Gene Brewington, an avid genealogist and amateur historian, wrote
+Eugene H. (Gene) Brewington, an avid genealogist and amateur historian, wrote

 a definitive history of Kelham Baptist Church.
 Working with the